 I’m not here to convince you to become a homeschooling parent, to suggest that children in public or private schools are not being served well, or to diminish what teachers do.
 Nope.
 There is space for all types of learners, educators, and education settings.

-I am here to let you know that I’m a homeschooling mom and when I made the decision I wasn’t ready.
+I am here to let you know that I’m a homeschooling mom and although I didn’t feel ready I’m succeeding and you can too.

 I taught my kid her alphabet, letter sounds, rhyming, blending, and sight words; we were intentional and now she is reading.
 In teaching her to read, I know that I gave her a priceless tool that will continue to bless her for years to come.
 And, that was just the beginning.

 I want you to know that you don’t need to be ready, to accomplish great things.
 Sometimes, you just have to take action and have faith.
 You’ll realize that the journey is the great thing.

 Why are you considering homeschooling?
 What worries do you have?
 What do you want to accomplish?